-Morehouse Medical Associates (MMA), Inc. is a separately incorporated faculty practice plan, staffed by MSM clinical faculty.
+Morehouse Healthcare (MH), Inc. is a separately incorporated faculty practice plan, staffed by MSM clinical faculty.
 It currently operates from three sites.
-The Family Practice Clinic operates as a branch of MMA, and provides the patient-base for the Family Practice Residency program at the MMA Comprehensive Family Healthcare Center in East Point, Georgia.
+The Family Practice Clinic operates as a branch of MH, and provides the patient-base for the Family Practice Residency program at the MH Comprehensive Family Healthcare Center in East Point, Georgia.
 At Grady Memorial Hospital, in-patient and out-patient care are provided on departmental services and residency programs in Medicine, OB/GYN and Surgery.
 The major facility for in-patient Pediatrics care is Children's Healthcare of Atlanta at Hughes Spalding Hospital.
 Private patients of our faculty receive hospital care at several Atlanta area hospitals.
+Also, there is a faculty practice site located at Howell Mill Road.